nicolefabian/Android-Application-Assignment/README.md

 # Android-Application-Assignment
-.Net 4.0 Android application created with Java to showcase a fictional desert shop using ListViews.
+.Net 4.0 Android application created with Java to showcase a fictional desert shop using ListViews for UX and UI design course.

 ## App Screenshots